dustinapodaca/can-of-books-frontend/README.md

 ## Architecture

-JavaScript, React, Node.js, Express, MongoDB, Mongoose
+JavaScript, React, Node.js, Express, MongoDB, Mongoose, Bootstrap, React Bootstrap

 ## Change Log

-10-03-2022 - Application can successfully recieve all books requested from server as JSON and render it in a carousel component
+- 10-03-2022 - Application can successfully recieve all books requested from server as JSON and render it in a carousel component

+- 10-04-2022 - App can successfully add a book to the database and render it in the carousel component.
+The app can also now delete any book from the database and remove it from the carousel component.

 ## Time Estimate